selene-bshe/Stanford-ME344/UserGuide.md

 ```
 This will take a few minutes to finish.
 You can use the command `squeue` to check job status.
 To cancel jobs, use `scancel +[JOBID]`.

-### 3. To visulize gromacs simulation results, submit another job with command:
+### 3. Submit another Jupyeter job:
 ```
 sbatch jupyter_gmx.slurm
 ```
-With this job running in background, open a new terminal in the local computer, and run the following command (there is no output for this command):
+With this job running in background, open a new terminal in the local computer, and run the following command:
 ```
 ssh -L 8888:localhost:8888 bshe@hpcc-cluster-23 -t ssh -N -L 8888:localhost:8888 compute-1-1
 ```
+You will be asked to enter password for `hpcc-cluster-23` and 'compute-1-1' nodes.
+Use `stanfordme344` again, and there should be no output.
+Proceed to next step.

-### Visualization with Jupyter notebook
+### 4. Visualization with Jupyter notebook
 We will now use a browser to run Jupyter notebook.
 Go back to the first terminal that was running `sbatch` on, and enter the command:
 ```
 egrep -w 'compute|localhost'  slurm-*.out